Aren't You Going to Ravish Me?

 Nobby: I'd say that'd be jolly brave of the Klatchians.

 - "The Private Life of Genghis Khan", by Douglas Adams.
-In what may be a subversion, the trope here comes in play not because the captive wanted to be raped but because she finds it much harder to deal with Genghis' strange behaviour, believing it to be particularly cruel form of To the Pain and wishes he would just get on with it.
+In what may be a subversion, the trope here comes in play not because the captive wanted to be raped but because she finds it much harder to deal with Genghis' strange behavior, believing it to be particularly cruel form of To the Pain and wishes he would just get on with it.

 - In the first Gor book, Tarl doesn't ravish the woman he kidnaps and she accuses him of not being a real warrior.
 She is, however, grateful when he later saves her from being raped.